superhero1/hidden-addon/README.md

-# Home Assistant Addon for testing Eltako support in HA_enoceanmqtt
+# Home Assistant Test Addon

-Test addon for testing Eltako support in HA_enoceanmqtt.
+Test addon.
 ⚠️ **You really should not install and use it unless I told you to .** ⚠️